ofiscal/tax.co/markdown/running-it.md

-# Don't let Windows file formats thwart you
+# PITFALL: Don't let Windows file formats thwart you.

 If you use Windows,
 and you edit any file that's used in the build process,